 CEH Difficulty

 The CEH certification exam is moderately difficult, with a 60% pass rate.
-This fact means you must be well-prepared and understand the material well to pass.
+This means you must be well-prepared and understand the material well to pass.
 The difficulty can vary depending on your prior experience and knowledge of IT security.

 Average Salary of CEH Specialist